Role of women in contemporary Indian cinema: A psychological perspective

 However, the shift in the streaming platforms like Netflix, Amazon prime and others have opened new opportunities for unconventional themes which in turn will evolve the revenue models of the film industry.

-It’s an exciting time for Indian Cinema and for the women in the industry!
+It’s an exciting time for contemporary Indian Cinema and for the women in the industry!

 Written by Sushma Kumari, Lecturer